cosmos/ibc/spec/app/ics-029-fee-payment/README.md

   proofHeight: Height,
   nextSequenceRecv: Maybe<uint64>,
   relayer: string): Packet {
+    // get the underlying connection for this channel connection = getConnection()
+    // only call the fee module callbacks if the connection supports incentivization. if IsSupportedFeature(connection, "INCENTIVE_V1") {
         // get the timeout relayer from function arguments
         // and pay timeout fee.
         // NOTE: Fee may be zero
         PayTimeoutFee(packet, relayer)
+    }
 }
 ```